-In general, at least two lanes (one in each direction) on Alaskan Way or Elliott Way would be open during morning and afternoon peak traffic hours throughout construction, although one or more lanes could be temporarily closed at other times to provide access for construction equipment and utility installations.
+In general, two lanes in each direction on Alaskan Way would be open during morning and afternoon peak traffic hours during construction, although one or more lanes could be temporarily closed at times to provide access for construction equipment and utility installations.
+Once Elliott Way is completed, two lanes of traffic in each direction would generally be open on the new roadway.
+However, temporary lane closures would allow access for construction equipment and activities such as utility installations.

-Approximately one block of Alaskan Way between the Seattle Aquarium and Pier 62/63 would be closed for the period necessary to construct the new Pine Street extension and the western portion of the Overlook Walk.
+Approximately one block of Alaskan Way between the Seattle Aquarium and Pier 62/63 would be closed for the period necessary (approximately 4 months) to construct the new Pine Street extension and the western portion of the Overlook Walk.
 Northbound traffic on Alaskan Way destined for points north of the closure would need to detour onto Elliott Way and then use an east-west street to access the portion of Alaskan Way north of the closure.
 After the closure, points on Alaskan Way north of Pine Street would be accessible via the new Pine Street extension.
 The City would work with the Port of Seattle to identify adequate time frames for this work to minimize impacts during the cruise ship season.